WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 # Assembling the Smart Mirror

-now that you have the software installd, and know all the necessary information about the parts, it is time to start making the smart mirror. this will take up to 2hours (with our parts).
+Now that you have the software installed, and know all the necessary information about the parts, it is time to start making the smart mirror. this will take up to 2hours (with our parts).

 WE WILL ASSEMBLE A HORIZONTAL VERSION OF THE SMART MIRROR.
 As metioned before the backplate is designed to hang horizontal or vertical.